Generic name: norepinephrine [ nor-ep-i-NEF-rin ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include slow heart rate or severe headache, sweating, vomiting, increased sensitivity to light, pale skin, and stabbing chest pain.
+Overdose symptoms may include slow heartbeats, severe headache, sweating, vomiting, increased sensitivity to light, pale skin, and stabbing chest pain.

 What should I avoid while receiving norepinephrine?